-6 Homework Sets
+5 Homework Sets

 Approximately, four homework sets will be given, and will be due several week after they are assigned (unless otherwise announced).
+Parts of the homework problems will be programming assignments.
 It is the students' responsibility to justify their solutions clearly, and the TAs' responsibility to evaluate the solutions fairly.